Jelena Dokic: 2010: Out of top 100

-In December, Dokic participated in the Australian Open Wildcard playoff tournament.
-In her round robin, Dokic won all three of her matches and a spot in the semifinal round where she defeated Alicia Molik.
+In December, Dokic participated in the Australian Open Wildcard Playoff tournament.
+In the round-robin stage, she won all three of her matches and a spot in the semifinal round where she defeated Alicia Molik.
 However, Dokic lost to Olivia Rogowska in the final.
 Despite missing out on a wildcard spot, the organisers awarded her a wildcard for the Australian Open main draw.
-Dokic finished the year ranked world No. 138.
+Dokic finished the year ranked 138.

-2011: First WTA trophy after eight years
+2011: First WTA Tour trophy after eight years

-Dokic started her 2011 campaign by receiving three main-draw wildcards during the Australian summer, in Brisbane, Sydney, and Melbourne.
+Dokic started her 2011 campaign by receiving three main-draw wildcards during the Australian summer, in Brisbane, Sydney and Melbourne.
 She comfortably won her first match in Brisbane against qualifier Anastasia Pivovarova but then lost to in-form, eventual finalist, Andrea Petkovic.
 After the match Dokic cited a stomach virus as the reason to the loss.
 In Sydney, she lost to Svetlana Kuznetsova in the first round.

 In the Australian Open, Dokic easily dispatched Zuzana Ondrášková in the first round, but fell to Barbora Záhlavová-Strýcová in the second round.
-She also received wildcard to participate in doubles, partnering with Sally Peers where they faced 16th seed, Timea Bacsinszky and Tathiana Garbin, in the first round.
+She also received a wildcard to participate in doubles, partnering with Sally Peers where they faced 16th seed, Timea Bacsinszky and Tathiana Garbin, in the first round.
 The pair lost in two sets.

 At the Open GdF Suez in Paris, Dokic won all three qualifying matches for a spot in the main draw.
-Dokic then upset the 30th ranked Lucie Šafářová, a 2010 finalist, for a spot in the second round.
+Dokic then upset the 30th-ranked Lucie Šafářová, a 2010 finalist, for a spot in the second round.
 This victory was Dokic's first victory over a top-30 player since the 2009 Australian Open.
 She backed up her strong performance by defeating fifth seed and former doubles partner, Nadia Petrova in straight sets in the second round to advance to her first WTA quarterfinals appearance since the 2009 Australian Open.
 However, her run ended after Kim Clijsters beat her despite leading 3–0 in the first set, in a victory that brought Clijsters back to world No. 1.
 Nevertheless, Dokic's strong performance in the Premier event brought Dokic back to the top 100, at No. 91, and a main-draw wildcard of the Dubai Tennis Championships.

 In the first round of Dubai, Dokic, hindered by illness, committed 41 unforced errors and 11 double faults to give victory to an in-form Flavia Pennetta losing.
 Following the loss, Dokic travelled to Doha to participate at the qualifying draw of Qatar Open.
 She comfortably won her first match but lost in the second match to fellow Australian, Jarmila Groth.